jasonsbeer/AmigaPCI/AmigaPCI_Technical_Manual.md

 # 3.0 CPU Local Bus Port

 The AmigaPCI utilizes the CPU Local Bus port to attach CPU devices to the AmigaPCI main board.
 The AmigaPCI has no CPU on the main board.
 Instead, the CPU is contained on the CPU Local Bus card attached to this bus.
 This approach enables easier CPU upgrades and allows for inclusion of fast RAM and AUTOCONFIG devices on the CPU Local Bus card.
 Because the AmigaPCI main board has no Fast RAM, fast Ram must be included on the CPU Local Bus Card.
 RAM can then be optimized for the clock speed and capabilities of the CPU device implemented.
 This enables an upgrade path for increased performance while minimizing resources needed on the AmigaPCI main board.
 A reference design can be found with the [AmigaPCI project](https://github.com/jasonsbeer/AmigaPCI/tree/main).
-The AmigaPCI main board uses a 40MHz bus clock.
-The CPU Local Bus card must interface the AmigaPCI main board at that clock speed for reliable function.

 ## 3.1 Devices